serverlessworkflow/specification/specification/README.md

 Function definitions allows you to define invocation information of services that need to be invoked during workflow execution.

 They can be referenced by name in [actions](#Action-Definition) defined in [Event](#Event-State), [Operation](#Operation-State), or [Callback](#Callback-State) workflow states.

-There are two possible ways to define service invocation information:

-* Via the 'resource' property which defines the exposed URI of the service that allows its invocation via REST for example.
+The 'resource' property defines the exposed URI of the service that allows its invocation via REST for example.
-The results of the service execution in this case are assumed to be present in the REST call response.
-* Via the 'triggerEventRef' and 'resultEventRef' properties.
-In this scenario the defined function is invoked by the referenced trigger event and its results can be obtained in the payload body of the referenced result event.
-Note that since there can be many workflow instances invoking the same function, event correlation on the workflow instance id for example must be established so that the result event can be correlated to the needed workflow instance.
-Note that for event-triggered function definitions the workflow runtime must generate the trigger event including the associated correlation.

 The type parameter allows implementations to give more information regarding the function to the readers.
 It should not affect workflow execution or service invocation.